As such, Kraken provides a complete development environment to software programmers and load testers that seek to make the most out of Gatling:

 Kubernetes (K8s) is a platform for automating deployment and operations of application containers across clusters of hosts.
 It works with a range of container tools, including Docker.

-Since Kraken was originally made to run inside Docker containers, it makes K8s the perfect solution pour deploying it on multiple nodes (hosts using the K8s terminology).
+Since Kraken was originally made to run inside Docker containers, it makes K8s the perfect solution for deploying it on multiple nodes (hosts using the K8s terminology).

 So Kraken is now available in two versions: